allpaca/V8Harvest/V8Harvest_2013.md

   var xmm7 = v*v*v*v*v*v*v*v;
   var xmm8 = v*v*v*v*v*v*v*v*v;

+  // All registers are blocked and phis for phi1 and phi2 are spilled because
+  // their left (incoming) value is spilled, there are no free registers,
+  // and phis themselves have only ANY-policy uses.

   for (var x = 0; x < 2; x++) {
     xmm1 += xmm1 * xmm6;